camptocamp/shared_config_manager/README.md

 Same as the GET API, but to be used with a GutHub/GitLab webhook for push events.
 Will ignore events for other branches.

+* `GET {ROUTE_PREFIX}/1/refresh/{KEY}`

+Refresh all sources.
+Returns 200 in case of success.
+The actual work is done asynchronously.

+The master configuration is not refreshed.

+* `POST {ROUTE_PREFIX}/1/refresh/{KEY}`

+Same as the GET API, but to be used with a GutHub/GitLab webhook for push events.
+Will ignore events for other branches.

 ## Status